Test in a live environment

 Remember to always consider potential exceptions when working with external libraries like IronPDF, and handle them appropriately using try and catch statements.
 This way, you can ensure that your applications are resilient and user-friendly, even when dealing with unexpected issues.

-IronPDF offers a free trial, allowing you to explore its capabilities without any commitment.
-If you decide to continue using IronPDF after the trial period, licensing starts from $749,
+IronPDF offers a free trial of its library, allowing you to explore its capabilities without any commitment.
+If you decide to continue using IronPDF after the trial period, licensing starts from $749.

 9 .NET API products for your office documents